gorkemu/belgehizli/README.md

 ### Dynamic Form Engine
 * **Auto-UI:** Forms are automatically generated based on the variables set in the Template Builder.
-* **Conditional Logic (If-Else):** Document paragraphs dynamically show or hide based on specific answers provided in the form.
+* **Conditional Logic:** Document paragraphs dynamically show or hide based on specific answers provided in the form.
 * **Public Sharing:** Generate a link to let clients or partners fill out the form and download the final PDF without needing an account.

 ### PDF Generation & Delivery